pirsch-analytics/blog/ab-testing.md

 twitter = "m5blum"
 ---

-Before we get started, I'd like to point out that we will most likely implement a more sophisticated A/B testing feature in the future.
+Before we get started, I'd like to point out that we will implement a more sophisticated A/B testing feature in the future.
 But you can do proper A/B testing today using events.
 In this demo, we're doing everything on the server-side, but you could also set it up in the browser using our JavaScript snippets.

 The source code for this demo is available on [GitHub](https://github.com/pirsch-analytics/demo/tree/master/deno).